 Licensing and Management System (LMS)

 LMS is the Media Bureau's Internet based system which permits electronic filing of broadcast radio and television application forms with the FCC.
 LMS will eventually replaces the CDBS e-filing system.
-Currently full-power TV stations that seek to file applications for construction permits and applications for a license to cover a construction can use LMS to file such applications.
+Currently full-power TV ,Class A, low power and TV translator stations that seek to file applications for construction permits and applications for a license to cover a construction permit can use LMS to file such applications.
 We will be adding more filing Schedules on an ongoing basis to LMS.
 These new releases will be announced by public notices.